cmsparks/agents/examples/mcp-client/README.md

 ## Instructions

 First, start an MCP server.
 A simple example can be found in `examples/mcp`, which already has valid binding setup.
-Set the `MCP_SERVERS` binding variables.

 ```sh
 npm install